Solomit prides itself on using environmentally friendly and carbon neutral materials in the manufacture of its products.

 In times past, the farmers used to burn the stubble after the grain harvest was complete.
 By harvesting this stubble over the years, Solomit Strawboard has effectively captured tones of carbon that would have otherwise escaped into the atmosphere.
 The carbon is stored in the product, for the life cycle of the product.

-Brush Panel Fencing
+Brushwood Panel Fencing

 Maleleuca Broombush is a native plant that grows wild in desert areas of Australia.
-Maleleuca Uncinata as the variant of the species used in our Brush fences, is an erect multi-stemmed shrub, 1 - 3 metres in height, arising from a lingo-tuber; bark on the older stems is grey and papery.
+Maleleuca Uncinata as the variant of the species used in our Brushwood fences, is an erect multi-stemmed shrub, 1 - 3 metres in height, arising from a lingo-tuber; bark on the older stems is grey and papery.
 Leaves alternate, cylindrical or slightly flattened, 1.5-4 cm long, 1 mm diameter, deep-green, usually with a finely curved pointed tip.
 Flowers white to cream or yellowish, in dense globular heads, the stamens in bundles of 4 - 7 and much longer than the petals.
 Fruit an almost globular capsule, 2 - 3 mm diameter, borne in dense globular clusters of 10-15 capsules, the clusters 6 - 12 mm diameter.
 Flowering mainly spring - early summer.

 Habitat: Deep sandy soils and red earths, usually in mallee communities; less commonly on gravelly ridges with loamy soils or around the edges of small sandy depressions.